Mathématique: Chapter 1

 Young said something, but it was too low for Rush to catch.

 Ten keys.
 He’d already cracked a symmetric key, an asymmetric key, and an interactive proof system.
 One of the chevrons had yielded to brute force attack.
 So where did that leave him?
-Quantum was going to be there—he knew it was, but that was the system with which he was least familiar, namely because the hardware would be a central component of the cypher itself and he had no crystals to study.
+Quantum would be there—but he had no crystals to study.
 They weren’t like circuit diagrams, these decoherent quantum states.
-They were about as conceptually elegant as the sea of Dirac, which was to say not conceptually elegant at all.
+As conceptually elegant as the sea of Dirac (meaning zero percent elegant) and not exactly something he could study in his kitchen.

-He peripherally registered the sound of asymmetric footfalls.
-The quiet scape of weighed-down cardboard over a dusty floor.
+Distantly, he registered the sound of asymmetric footfalls.
+The quiet scrape of weighed-down cardboard over a dusty floor.

 “Hey,” Young said quietly.
 “Hotshot.
 You awake?”

-Rush felt someone pull the mostly empty bottle of Gatorade out of his inexplicably lax grip.
+Rush felt the mostly empty bottle of Gatorade eased from his inexplicably lax grip.
 He tried to open his eyes, but it was too difficult.

 Dirac.
 Decoupled from every kind of convention.
-He wished he could be that way and, if he could, he imagined everything would be less difficult, like following voltage drops stepwise-down to a superconducting sea.
-He contaminated everything he did with who he was, which was too much of everything and he fought that always but one day, one day, he would stop fighting it and he didn’t know what would happen then.
+He wished he could be that way.
+Everything would be less difficult, like following voltage drops stepwise-down to a superconducting sea.
+Nick Rush contaminated everything he did with who he was.

-He couldn’t move and he couldn’t open his eyes and the couch that he hated on principle was so painless that there was no place to make a stand against what was happening to him which was that he was inexorably falling asleep in an air-conditioned apartment that was not his own.
+He couldn’t move and he couldn’t open his eyes and the couch that he hated on principle was so painless that there was no place to make a stand against falling asleep in an air-conditioned apartment.

 With an effort that hovered on the edge of achievability, he cracked his eyes open.

-Young was sitting on a box, one leg stretched in front of him as though it pained him.
+Young sat on a box, one leg stretched in front of him.
 His shoulders were hunched.
-He was staring at the floor.
+He stared sightlessly at the floor.

-Rush felt a quick flash of empathy, but he couldn’t hold onto it.
+Rush felt a flash of empathy, but he couldn’t hold on to it.

 He couldn’t hold onto anything.